Generative Semantic Communication via Textual Prompts: Latency Performance Tradeoffs: Simulation Results

 \section{Simulation Results}

-We evaluate the average performance of the proposed M/VLM-based image semantic communication framework on {Flickr} dataset. { The average data size of the offloaded images (compressed with JPEG at 0.5 bit per pixel \cite{wallace1991jpeg}) is $2\times10^4$ bits.} {To account for the heterogeneity of the M/VLM models, we report the computational complexity and zero-shot captioning performance achieved by the state-of-the-art CapPa M/VLM, with different ViT model architectures and prompt length in TABLE \ref{Heterogenity}.
-These values are used for the FLOPS, i.e. $F_n$ and $F_k^{\prime}$, and the corresponding performance, i.e. $Q_n$ and $Q_{n,k}^{\prime}$, of the device and edge models, respectively.
-Herein, the device models are randomly selected from the S/16 and M/16, and the edge models from the B/16 and L/14 architectures to account for device/server model heterogeneity.}
+We evaluate the performance of the proposed M/VLM-based image SemCom framework on Flickr dataset \cite{hodosh2013framing}. {The average data size of the offloaded images (resized to 224$\times$224 and compressed using JPEG with $0.4$ bit per pixel \cite{wallace1991jpeg}) is $\approx 2\times10^4$ bits.
+The average data size for prompts of length 50 and 75 characters is $400$ and $600$ bits, respectively.} {To account for the heterogeneity of the M/VLM models, we report the computation complexity and zero-shot captioning performance (normalized CIDEr) achieved by CapPa M/VLM \cite{tschannen2023image}, with different ViT model architectures and prompt length in TABLE \ref{Heterogenity}, where $Q_{\min}$ and $Q_{\max}$ are empirically set to 55 and 125.8, respectively.
+These values are used for the FLOPs, i.e. $F_n$ and $F_k^{\prime}$, and the corresponding performance, i.e. $\hat{Q}_n$ and $\hat{Q}_{n,k}^{\prime}$, respectively.
+Herein, the device models are randomly selected from the S/16 and M/16, and the edge models from the B/16 and L/14 architectures to account for model heterogeneity.}